guillheu/DeSign/README.md

 ```

 this file must be named `config.properties` and placed in the same folder as the jar executable, or in your `[TOMCAT_FOLDER]/webapps/DeSignApp/WEB-INF/classes` folder for the deployed DeSignApp app

+#Future features
+* Importing wallet file instead of requiring an ethereum private key in the config file
+* ERC 725/735 for authentication, authorization and identidy management
+* Third party signature request with timeout
+* Multi-signature from several authorized parties
+* Decentralized proofs of signature (uploaded directly onto IPFS, requires either an IPFS node or the use of filecoins)
+* More back-end storage support (local files, non-SQL databases...)